leeannehammond/seirf-phoenix-rising-hw/projects/project_2/README.md

 # Project #2: Building Your First Full-Stack Application

 ## Attendance
-We will have attendance checks at the beginning of Tuesday's, Wednesday's, and Saturday's class, and an attendance check after lunch on Saturday.
+We will have attendance checks at the beginning of Saturday's, Tuesday's, and Wednesday's class, and an attendance check after lunch on Saturday.
 Make sure you are on the Zoom call with your video enabled at these times.
-For the most part, you will just be working the rest of the week (~2-4 hours per day), but there are a few exceptions where punctuality is critical:
+For the most part, you will just be working the rest of the week (~2-4 hours per day).

-  - **Tuesday, June 4:** You're required to show up at 6:30 PM ET for a Heroku deployment lesson
-  - **Saturday, June 8:** Project presentation day!
-You should have your project pushed up by 2:30PM ET, and ready to present by 3:00PM ET.
+- **Wednesday, March 11th**:  Project presentation day!
+You should have your project pushed up by and ready to present by start of class.

 _Failure to make attendance checks will result in an unexcused absence_.